Transfer Entropy and Flow of Information in Two-Skyrmion System: Skyrmion dynamics

 \subsection{Two-body system}

 For the rest of this study, we consider two interacting skyrmions confined in a box.
 The simulation is based on the same condition as Sec.~\ref{subsec:onebody}.
-The initial states of the skyrmion $X$ and $Y$ are set to be $\vb*{r}_1(t=0) = (\tilde{d}/2, \tilde{d}/2)$ and $\vb*{r}_2(t=0) = (-\tilde{d}/2, -\tilde{d}/2)$, respectively.
+The initial states of the skyrmion $X$ and $Y$ are set to be $\bm{r}_1(t=0) = (\tilde{d}/2, \tilde{d}/2)$ and $\bm{r}_2(t=0) = (-\tilde{d}/2, -\tilde{d}/2)$, respectively.
+Here, the continuous trajectory $\bm{r}_1(t)$ and $\bm{r}_2(t)$ are transformed to the discretized values $x_t$ and $y_t$, respectively.
 The both of the skyrmions have no initial velocities.
 The time evolution of the occupation probability $q_t(x)$ of the skyrmion $X$ is shown in Fig.~\ref{fig:prob2body}.
-The skyrmion-skyrmion interactions suppress the oscillatory behavior in the single-skyrmion case.
-The master equation curve fit was also unsuccessful in capturing the behavior of the system (solid curves in Fig.~\ref{fig:prob2body}), with parameters $w=0.02$ and $w'=0.012$ (see Appendix~\ref{app:master}).
+The skyrmion--skyrmion interactions suppress the oscillatory behavior in the single-skyrmion case.
+The master equation curve fit was also unsuccessful in capturing the behavior of the system (solid curves in Fig.~\ref{fig:prob2body}), with parameters $w=0.02$ and $w'=0.012$ (see Ref.~\cite{supplemastereq}).

 The detailed balance condition is violated also in the two-skyrmion case.
 In Fig.~\ref{fig:detail}(b), we illustrate the probability ratio $r_{0\rightarrow1} (\Delta t)$ [Eq.~\eqref{eq:detail}].
-The values of $r_{0\rightarrow1}$ is suppressed by clockwise motions due to the skyrmion-skyrmion interaction.
+The values of $r_{0\rightarrow1}$ is suppressed by clockwise motions due to the skyrmion--skyrmion interaction.
 However, an asymmetric flow of information in the counterclockwise direction still exists.

-Since the violation of the detailed balance condition was shown to realize more efficient machine learning algorithm~\cite{Ohzeki2016stochastic,Takahashi2016,ohzeki2017quantum}, the two-skyrmion system can be an intriguing platform for machine learning using stochastic systems. {Specifically, the violation of the detailed balance condition is proposed to enhance the efficiency of the stochastic gradient descent method, which is for the large data set for the learning.} We note that the detailed balance condition is already violated at the level of the master equation, if the transition rate is asymmetric, i.e., $w \neq w'$ (see Appendix~\ref{app:master}).
+It is known that the introduction of forces violating the detailed balance condition accelerates the convergence to the equilibrium state in stochastic gradient Langevin dynamics~\cite{Ohzeki2016stochastic}.
+The gyrotropic force of skyrmions inherently plays this role, suggesting a potential physical implementation of such accelerated sampling algorithms.
+We note that the detailed balance condition is already violated at the level of the master equation, if the transition rate is asymmetric, i.e., $w \neq w'$ (see Ref.~\cite{supplemastereq}).